krishnabharathi1997/Line-Based-Text-Editor/README.md

 # LineBasedEditor

 A Line Based text editor is one that allows manipulation of lines of simple text.
-This editor will support the following commands in order to enable a user to manipulate lines of text
+This editor will support the following commands in order to enable a user to manipulate lines of text.

 		Display contents (d) : On pressing the display contents shortcut (d), the application should print all the lines of the current file including the line numbers